Prints

 Protecting the Print (This One is Important!):

-Pigment prints must be framed behind glass or plexiglass.
-Failing to frame your pigment print without this protection would negate its enhanced archivability (because pigment prints deteriorate when exposed to ozone in the air) and make it very, very susceptible to damage (because the surface of a pigment print is quite delicate and the ink is easily damaged by physical contact and moisture).
-If you do not want to frame a pigment print with glass or plexi, you'd have to spray it with an approved archival spray coating.
-I absolutely do not recommend this option as it's quite difficult to get the spray coat even, it may change the whole look of the print, and it offers very little extra protection against physical damage.
+Pigment prints must be framed behind glass or plexiglass.* Failing to frame your pigment print without this protection would negate its enhanced archivability (because pigment prints deteriorate when exposed to ozone in the air) and make it very, very susceptible to damage (because the surface of a pigment print is quite delicate and the ink is easily damaged by physical contact and moisture).
+For the absolute best look and protection, I recommend using glass with anti-reflective and UV-blocking coatings, like TruVue UltraVue glass.

 TL;DR - Nick's Candid Take On All This

-Here's what all this boils down to: if you want the absolute longest-lasting print that will be viewed as a "true" fine art print because it was done using the top-tier archival processes and paper, a pigment print on photo rag is the way to go.
+Here's what all this boils down to: if you want the absolute longest-lasting print that will be viewed as a "true" fine art print because it was done using the top-tier archival processes and paper, a pigment print is the way to go.
 The prints are gorgeous, they will last forever, and they carry the badge of being a "real" fine art print.
 But you'll have to frame it with glass or plexiglass, so you better be okay with that.

 If, however, you really want to frame the print without glass or plexiglass (like the float-frame glass-free presentation style shown here), then you need to do a c-type print.
-A pearl c-print looks great mounted on gator board with a lustre lamination (this converts the glossy finish to matte) and a float-frame with no glass.
+A pearl c-print looks great mounted on gator board with a luster lamination (this converts the glossy finish to matte) and a float-frame with no glass.
 But because of the worse archival characteristics, you'll have to be okay with a print that may be noticeably faded and color-shifted after a few decades or more.
 Also, prepare to be laughed out of the room if you try to tell a bunch of stuck-up photography forum snobs about your awesome c-type print, because there's a whole breed of photographer that doesn't take c-prints seriously on account of their reduced archival characteristics.

 If you'd like to frame your limited edition print without glass, email me to request a c-type print instead of the standard pigment print.